Berlin Piano and Organ Company

 I have been researching this small company for a number of years, and over time small I found pieces of missing information and corrections to what is published in the Canadian Encyclopedia.

 The Berlin Piano and Organ Company existed from 1890 to 1904.
 The company was formed in 1890 by a group of Berlin businessmen, in Berlin, Ontario, Canada.
 In September of 1916, Berlin was renamed to Kitchener.

 For many years, John Wesley - former secretary/treasurers of the Dominion Organ Co. managed the company.
-The president was H.L.
+In 1895, the president was H.L.
 Janzen, secretary was F.G.
 Gardiner, and treasurer was J. Kaufman.

 From the Music Trade Review (1896):